tannoah0586/Wordle_Game/readme.md

 ## wireframe:

-use figma for CSS && wireframe
+use figma (done) for CSS && wireframe

 1. Define any variables used to track the state of the game:

    ## state variables

-   let targetWord; //the word the player is trying to guess from a constant list let currentGuess;
+   let targetWord; //the word the player is trying to guess from a constant list let currentWord;
-    let guesses; //an array to store all the guesses let maxAttempt; //max guesses allowed let gameStatus; //win status, currently playing status and lost status --> when reached the limit of 6 tries
+    let board[]; //an array to store all the guesses let maxAttempt; //max guesses allowed let gameStatus(in this case its winner a boolean function); //win status, currently playing status and lost status --> when reached the limit of 6 tries

 2. Define the required constants:

    ## constant variables

-   const listOfWords //array of 5 letter words []
+   const listOfWords (targetWord) //array of 5 letter words []

 3. Handle a player clicking a button when player starts off by entering 5 letters and clicks enter button